 Are you a student and considering what to do this summer?
 Eric Wilhelm reminds you that the Perl Foundation is taking applications for the 2010 edition of the Google Summer of code.
 Applications are due April 9th, so hurry!

 Following all the Perl blog aggregators, but wish that you could decypher a little more of those foreign language blog entries?
 Wish no more!
 Caleb Cushing was one of the bloggers pointing out the launch of SayPerl, a Google-translated version of those blogs.
 True, machine translation is never a perfect solution, but hey, short of shoving a babel fish up our right ear, this is still the best option we have.

 Granted, version numbers are just numbers.
 But still, some of them have the intrinsic power to make us hold our breath and softly go ooooh.
 In a perfect example of this, Stevan Little heralded the release of version 1.00 of Moose.

 Wondering what our beloved mad doctor has been up to these past months?
 Ovid is reporting that he has written a series of articles for IBM Developer Works about the Vim editor.

-And, finally, franck cuny has published an ulta-shiny network map of the Github community.
+And, finally, Franck Cuny has published an ultra-shiny network map of the Github community.
 If you are on Github, what are you waiting for?
 Go and try to find yourself on the graph.
 If you aren’t, well, pick a hacker name at random and start the geekiest “Where’s Waldo” game of your life. :-)